-Internships are a vital part of a West Chester University education.
+Internships (including practicum and field placement) are a vital part of a West Chester University education.
 Students are encouraged to obtain experience, to apply classroom learning, enrich their college experience, and enhance their skills and competencies that will make them among the best candidates for any desired career.
 WCU manages credit-bearing internship programs through our academic departments; departmental direction allows programs to meet both student and employer needs.
-The Twardowksi Career Development Center serves as a clearinghouse of additional internship opportunities, within Handshake as well as other resources.
-The center hosts career fairs and offers employers a range of services to facilitate connections with students and departments.
+The Twardowksi Career Development Center serves as support for the preparation and execution of the internship search process.
+Within Handshake, as well as other resources, we manage a database of internship and job opportunities.
+The center hosts career fairs and networking events that offer a wide range of employers the chance to facilitate connections with students and departments.

 In today’s world, students are expected to have experience before applying for jobs – but how do students obtain career–related experience?
 Internships.
 Internships are phenomenal experiences for both students and employers.